frasertweedale/notes-redhat/ietf/acme-disovery.md

 a particular ACME server presents an administrative burden.

-This document specifies a mechanism by which ACME clients can locate an ACME server using the Uniform Resource Identifier (URI) DNS resource record [@?RFC7553].
+This document specifies a mechanism by which ACME clients can locate an ACME server using DNS-Based Service Discovery [@!RFC6763].

 # Terminology